 stringr::str_count("alice")

-# inspect the number of matches per chapter
+# display the resulting data, which shows the number of matches of "alice" per chapter

 Matches